phillykev/leavit-microsite/README.md

 The code, documentation, non-branded copy and configuration are released under the MIT license.
 Any branded assets are included only to illustrate and inspire.

 Please change the artwork to use your own brand!
-Harry's does not give you permission to use our brand or trademarks in your own marketing.
+LEAVIT's does not give you permission to use our brand or trademarks in your own marketing.